An Achievable Rate Region for the Broadcast Channel with Feedback: Special Cases and Examples

 Next we define a conditional distribution $Q_{C_0|\tilde{C}_0 \tilde{U} \tilde{V} \tilde{Y} \tilde{Z}}$ that satisfies \eqref{eq:c0_consist}.
 Let \be \tilde{T}_1 = \frac{\tilde{U} - E[\tilde{U} | \tilde{Y} \tilde{C}_0]}{\sqrt{E[(\tilde{U} - E[\tilde{U}| \tilde{Y} \tilde{C}_0])^2]}}. \ee Then define $Q_{C_0|\tilde{C}_0 \tilde{U} \tilde{V} \tilde{Y} \tilde{Z}}$ by the relation \be C_0= \sqrt{1-D} \ \tilde{T}_1 + \zeta \ee where $\zeta$ is a $\mc{N}(0,D)$ random variable independent of $(\tilde{C_0}, \tilde{U}, \tilde{V}, \tilde{Y}, \tilde{Z})$.

 In words, $\tilde{T}_1$ is the normalized error in the estimate of $\tilde{U}$ at receiver $1$.
 This estimation error is quantized at distortion level $D$ and suitably scaled to obtain $C_0$.
 Thus, in each block, $C_0$ represents a quantized version of the estimation error at receiver $1$ in the previous block.
-If we similarly denote by $\tilde{T}_2$ the error in the estimate of $\tilde{V}$ at receiver $2$, then $\tilde{T}_2$ is correlated with $\tilde{T}_1$.
-Therefore, $C_0$ simultaneously plays the role of conveying information about $\tilde{T}_1$ to receiver $1$, and about $\tilde{T}_2$ to receiver $2$.
+If we similarly denote by $\tilde{T}_2$ the error in the estimate of $\tilde{V}$ at receiver $2$ (replacing $\tilde{U}, \tilde{Y}$ in \eqref{eq:gen_T1til} with $\tilde{V}, \tilde{Z}$), then $\tilde{T}_2$ is correlated with $\tilde{T}_1$.
+This can be seen by expressing the estimation errors as

+We see that correlation coefficient between the estimation errors in \eqref{eq:est_err1} and \eqref{eq:est_err2} depends on $\alpha, \beta, \rho$.
+As long as the correlation is non-zero, $C_0$ simultaneously plays the role of conveying information about $\tilde{T}_1$ to receiver $1$, and about $\tilde{T}_2$ to receiver $2$.

 With this choice of joint distribution, the information quantities in Corollary \ref{corr:simpler_rate_region} can be computed.

 \emph{Noisy Feedback}: When the feedback is noisy, the transmitter does not know $\tilde{Y}$, and so cannot compute $\tilde{U} - E[\tilde{U}| \tilde{Y} \tilde{C}_0]$ in \eqref{eq:gen_T1til} which was used to generate $C_0$.
 Instead, the transmitter can compute an \emph{estimate} of the error at receiver $1$.
 We now define $\tilde{T}_1$ as \be \tilde{T}_1 = \frac{\Delta}{\sqrt{E[\Delta^2]}} \ee where \be